 Some people are able to identify triggers of their migraine, but oftentimes triggers are varied and sometimes remain unknown.
 Common triggers include specific foods or drinks, stress or sensory stimuli.
 Treatments for migraine are aimed at reducing symptoms and preventing future attacks.
 Primary treatment options include pain-relieving medication and preventative medication.
 Some find alternative therapies such as acupuncture or massage therapy to be helpful in reducing symptoms.

 Migraine is the third most common disease in the world and is extremely painful, ranked globally as the seventh most disabling disease.
-Because of this, migraines can be incredibly debilitating and force a person to back out of everything on their schedule for a few days until the migraine subsides.
-It can also be frustrating that migraines are so unpredictable and may appear at any time.
-Many people who experience migraines believe that educating oneself is extremely important.
+Because of this, migraine can be incredibly debilitating and force a person to back out of everything on their schedule for a few days until the migraine subsides.
+It can also be frustrating that migraine is so unpredictable and may appear at any time.
+Many people who experience migraine believe that educating oneself is extremely important.
 This may include learning the signs, symptoms and progression of your migraine and/or taking extra precautionary measures to avoid triggers or prevent a migraine.

-Since migraines are so prevalent, there are a number of organizations and research foundations that aim to improve the quality of life of the people who experience them.
+Since migraine is so prevalent, there are a number of organizations and research foundations that aim to improve the quality of life of the people who experience them.